la-bibe/autoHeader/README.md

 You can use void as header file to not include anything for the associated function, macro or type.

+## Contributing

+Any contribution is welcome.
+The priority is to list all the functions, types and macros of the GLibC in the configuration files.

+## Known bugs

+- Can't handle function pointers
+- Doesn't handle single line comments

 #### Enjoy ! :)